Note: Only public integrations can be used in Zap templates. Zap templates do not currently support private integrations.

 • Search actions to find specific data from apps, recommended especially to find customers, tickets, projects, and more before creating new items with Zaps

-You might want to add a filter to your Zap template.
-For example, you could add it between the trigger and action step to have the Zap only run when specific data is received.
+For example, you could add a filter between the trigger and action step to have the action step only run when specific criteria is met.
 Learn more about filters.
 You can define a filter in the Zap template, or leave it blank and let users customize the filter to their needs.

 Note: Most Zap templates don’t need filters, and most filters should be added by users later if required.
 However, including a filter in a Zap template can be useful if your Zap Template is only useful with a filter to remove extraneous data.